Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Results

-\begin{remark} Our description of cross-validation above defines what is known as ``$2$-fold" cross-validation.
-It is straightforward to extend this to ``$V$-fold" cross-validation, where the dataset is split into $V$ pieces. \cite{breiman1984} find that using at least $5$ folds is most effective in their setting (although their cross-validation technique is different from ours), and in many statistical applications $5$ or $10$ folds has become the practical standard.
-Here we focus on $2$-fold cross validation because of the computational difficulties we face in solving the optimization problem to compute $\hat{T}^{EM}$. \end{remark}

-In light of Proposition \ref{prop:CV_const} we see that all of our previous results continue to hold while using $\hat{T}^{CV}$ as our stratification tree.
-However, Proposition \ref{prop:CV_const} \emph{does not} help us conclude that $\hat{T}^{CV}$ should perform any better than $\hat{T}_{\bar{L}}$ in finite samples.
-Although it is beyond the scope of this paper to establish such a result, doing so could be an interesting avenue for future work.
-Instead, we assess the performance of $\hat{T}^{CV}$ via simulation in Section \ref{sec:simulations}, and note that it does indeed seem to protect against overfitting in practice.
+We assess the finite-sample performance of $\hat{T}_m^{CV}$ via simulation in Section \ref{sec:simulations}, and note there that trees constructed using the cross-validation procedure can outperform trees constructed using $\bar{L}$ when the pilot is small, and perform similarly when the pilot is large (we prove a formal result about the large pilot behavior of the cross-validation procedure in Appendix \ref{sec:CV_large}).
+As a result we recommend that researchers fix some maximum allowable depth $\bar{L}$ (again, this will frequently correspond to a computational limit), and then use cross-validation to select an appropriate depth between $0$ and $\bar{L}$.
 In Section \ref{sec:application}, we use this cross-validation procedure to select the depth of the stratification trees we estimate for the experiment undertaken in \cite{karlan2017}.

+\begin{remark} Our description of cross-validation above defines $B$-fold cross-validation for $B = 2$.
+It is straightforward to extend this to general $B$, where the dataset is split into $B$ folds.
+In many statistical applications $5$ or $10$ folds has become the practical standard.
+However, we illustrate in Appendix \ref{sec:supp_sim} that, when the first-wave sample size is small, using more than $2$ folds can potentially \emph{reduce} performance.
+With that in mind, increasing the number of folds can be beneficial when the first-wave sample size is not too small; in particular, using more folds results in more stability, in the sense that $\hat{L}$ fluctuates less across different splits of the data. \end{remark}